Kaomi: Early life

 It was through his skill in healing that Kaomi became acquainted with Kamehameha III (Kauikeaouli), the second son of Kamehameha I, who had become King at age twelve when his brother Kamehameha II (Liholiho) died of measles during a trip abroad.
 Soon the two became aikāne, or intimate friends of the same sex.
 Such relationships were common and well accepted in early Hawaiian society, and could be sexual, social, and/or political and include sharing responsibilities with family and community.
-Kaomi had previously been aikāne to Kuakini, royal governor of Hawaiʻi Island, who had himself been aikāne to Kamehameha the Great, uniter of the kingdom.
+Kaomi had previously been aikāne to Kuakini, royal governor of Hawaiʻi Island, who had himself been aikāne to Kamehameha I.

-Although there was gossip that Kaomi had seduced the young king, Kamakou reports that “this was not true for he had shown a fondness for such tempting delights even before Kaomi became his favorite.”
-Ka’ahumanu, who had become an ardent supporter of the missionaries, tried to stop the relationship by offering Kamehameha III a young chiefess to marry, but he refused, and instead accepted the punishment of building a cattle enclosure for Reverend Bingham.
+Although there was gossip that Kaomi had seduced the young king, Kamakou reports that "this was not true for he had shown a fondness for such tempting delights even before Kaomi became his favorite."
+Ka‘ahumanu, who had become an ardent supporter of the missionaries, tried to stop the relationship by offering Kamehameha III a young chiefess to marry, but he refused, and instead accepted the punishment of building a cattle enclosure for Reverend Bingham.

-The missionaries also refused to baptize Kaomi, inspiring him to rebel by forming a group of young men know as the Hulumanu, or bird feathers.
+The missionaries also refused to baptize Kaomi, inspiring him to rebel by forming a group of young men known as the Hulumanu, or bird feathers.
 Although described by opponents as a cult, they were in fact revivalists who participated in traditional Hawaiian pastimes and spiritual practices that the Church deemed inappropriate.